bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-20-newsletter.md

   went as low as 0.01500 BTC in a 1.00000 BTC channel; the new precision tracks down to about 0.00006 BTC in the same-sized channel.
-This may slightly increase the time it takes to find a path for a payment, but tests indicate there is no major difference.
+This may slightly increase the time it takes to find a path for a payment, but tests indicate there is no major difference. {% assign timestamp="34:09" %}

 - [LDK #2413][] supports sending payments to [blinded paths][topic rv routing] and allows receiving payments to paths where a single final hop is hidden (blinded) from the spender.
-[PR #2514][ldk #2514], also merged this week, provides other support for blinded payments in LDK.
+[PR #2514][ldk #2514], also merged this week, provides other support for blinded payments in LDK. {% assign timestamp="35:29" %}

 - [LDK #2371][] adds support for managing payments using [offers][topic offers].
-It allows a client application using LDK to use an offer to register its intent to pay an invoice, timing out the payment attempt if a sent offer never results in a received invoice, and then using existing code in LDK to pay the invoice (including retrying if the first attempts don't succeed).
+It allows a client application using LDK to use an offer to register its intent to pay an invoice, timing out the payment attempt if a sent offer never results in a received invoice, and then using existing code in LDK to pay the invoice (including retrying if the first attempts don't succeed). {% assign timestamp="37:00" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="26152,28414,28448,28196,2743,2176,2413,2514,2371" %}